Panther Creek High School (North Carolina): Faculty

 As of the 2021-2022 school year, there are 120.34 full-time equivalent teachers.
 The student to teacher ratio is 20.53:1.
 97% of the teachers have three or more years of experience and are certified., In addition, the faculty includes one counselor for every 283 students or a ratio of 283:1.

-The current principal is Gregory Decker, who succeeded Camille Hedrick.
+The current principal is Stephanie Raiford.

 Academics

 Curriculum

 Panther Creek High School includes grades 9 through 12.
 The school offers Advance Placement® courses with the student participation rate being 81%.
 Of that number 65% pass at least one AP® exam.
 Students can also take virtual courses not available at Panther Creek or chose dual enrollment at local colleges and universities.

 80% of the students take the SAT, with an average score of 1,246.
 However 78% of the school's graduates pursue either college or vocational training.

 Rankings

 U.S. News & World Report ranks Panther Creek #2 in Wake County, #18 in North Carolina, and #614 nationally.
 Niche gives the school an A+ score and a rank of #5 amongst public schools in North Carolina.